-- 28 We know that there can be confusion about how our fee variations process works.
-We have set out in this section a description of the process to help address any misunderstandings.
-The PSAA website also provides information. - 29 PSAA sets the fee scale annually and publishes the scale fee for each individual audited body.
+- 29 It is important that bodies are well informed about how our fee variations process works.
+We have therefore set out in this section a description of the process to help avoid any misunderstandings.
+The PSAA website also provides information. - 30 PSAA sets the fee scale annually and publishes the scale fee for each individual audited body.
 If the auditor subsequently finds that substantial additional work is required that is not provided for in the scale fee for an individual body, the auditor can propose a fee variation to PSAA.
 This is set out in the statutory framework for audit fees and variations, in the Local Audit (Appointing Person) Regulations 2015.
 Regulation 17(2) provides for the auditor to propose to PSAA (as the Appointing Person) that fees should be varied where the work involved in a particular audit is substantially more than envisaged by the appropriate scale.
 The same applies if the required work reduces for example if the body no longer needs to produce group accounts.